-Provision for expected credit losses of accrued rent and trade receivables
+Provision for expected credit losses of accrued rent and trade receivables (estimate)

 The Group uses a provision matrix to calculate expected credit losses for accrued rent and trade receivables.
 The provision rates are initially based on the Group's historical observed default rates, adjusted for forward-looking information.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.
-The continuing impact of COVID-19 is not expected to have a material impact on the provision rates set based on the Group's historical observed default rates.
 Where historical portfolio losses are not thought an appropriate measure of expected credit losses based on the circumstances of particular tenants, the expected credit losses are calculated by identifying scenarios that specify the amount and timing of cash flows for particular outcomes based on the Group's detailed knowledge, analysis and understanding of the financial standing of each individual rental income debtor (including, where appropriate, consideration of rental guarantees, rental deposits and other forms of surety).
 The expected credit loss is calculated by weighting the predicted loss under each scenario by an estimate of the probability of each of these outcomes.

-The assessment of the correlation between historical observed default rates, forward looking information and estimated credit losses is a significant estimate, as is the assessment of the correlation between the identification of the potential scenarios that may arise and the estimated probability of each such scenario occurring.
+The assessment of the correlation between historical observed default rates, forward looking information and estimated credit losses is an estimate, as is the assessment of the correlation between the identification of the potential scenarios that may arise and the estimated probability of each such scenario occurring.
 The amount of estimated credit losses is sensitive to changes in the financial circumstances of individual tenants and in forward-looking information.
-Further details are provided in Notes 3 and 17.
+Further details are provided in Notes 3 and 16.